 #6 Do a yoga class together and relax.

-#7 Go mural hunting.
-There’s loads in Newcastle to look at.
+#7 Go hunting for street art, murals and graffiti.
+There are loads in Newcastle to look at.

 #8 Express your creativity in the Teens After School art sessions at Art Mania.